cri98-dev/sist-cloud-project/README.md

 1. Install Azure CLI and do login.
 2. Set FLICKR_API_KEY and FLICKR_API_SECRET env variables value in config.sh file.
-3. Run './create_cluster_and_deploy_project.sh' command in main folder.
+3. Execute create_cluster_and_deploy_project.sh script.
 4. Enjoy!

 If you want to customize clusters settings, edit <b>azure_cluster_management/cluster_config.sh</b> and <b>config.sh</b> files before executing the 3rd point of the list above.

 # How to stop this project?
-Simply execute azure_cluster_management/destroy-azure-cluster.sh script.
+Simply cd into azure_cluster_management folder and execute destroy-azure-cluster.sh script.

 <b>N.B.:</b> This will destroy all Azure cluster resources created by create_cluster_and_deploy_project.sh script.